 At the same time, SALS was looking to make inroads in providing adult literacy services and realized that we couldn’t address literacy without also considering the wrap-around services needed by many adult learners.
 By providing fresh food, new people would visit our libraries and develop relationships that could lead to offering additional services.

 Since 2017, the program has mushroomed to include ten libraries in three counties: Saratoga, Warren & Washington.
 Our second community partner, the Capitol Roots’ Squash Hunger program, joined the initiative in 2021, allowing SALS to expand its reach.
-In 2020, the Farm-2-Library program shared more than ten thousand pounds of fresh food through five libraries.
-In the first quarter of 2021, we have shared more than 5,000 pounds of fresh and shelf-stable food.
+In 2020, the Farm-2-Library program shared more than 10,000 pounds of fresh food through five libraries.
+Two years later, we shared more than 38,000 pounds of fresh and shelf-stable food through thirteen libraries.
 We expect to continue to grow the program as we find additional community partners to support this work.

 - Argyle Free Library